AdaCore/gnatstudio/docs/users_guide/debugging.rst

 In VxWorks AE breakpoints have two extra properties:

 * Scope:
-  which task(s) can hit a given breakpoint.
-Possible Scope values are:
+  which task(s) will be stopped at a given breakpoint.
+Possible values are:

   * task:
-    the breakpoint can only be hit by the task that was active when the breakpoint was set.
+    the breakpoint will only affect the task that was active when the breakpoint was set.
 If the breakpoint is set before the program is run, the breakpoint will affect the environment task

   * pd:
     .. index:: protection domain

-    any task in the current protection domain can hit that breakpoint
+    any task in the current protection domain will be affect by the breakpoint

   * any:

-    any task in any protection domain can hit that breakpoint.
+    any task in any protection domain will be affected by the breakpoint.
 This setting is only allowed for tasks in the Kernel domain.

 * Action:
   when a task hits a breakpoints, which tasks are stopped: